Student Housing Options

 • Shared Apartment/House – Rent a bedroom and share kitchen, bathroom, and utilities with roommates.
 Usually the best value for cost.

-• Private Suite / Basement Suite – A self-contained unit (often furnished), sometimes attached to a house.
+• Private Suite/Basement Suite – A self-contained unit (often furnished), sometimes attached to a house.

-• Studio / 1-Bedroom Apartment – Entire place to yourself; higher privacy and cost.
+• Studio/1-Bedroom Apartment – Entire place to yourself; higher privacy and cost.

-Tip: New students often choose short-term housing for 2–4 weeks first, then sign a long-term lease after viewing options in person.
+Tip: New students often choose Short-Term housing for 2–4 weeks first, then sign a long-term lease after viewing options in person.

 2) Typical Costs (Examples Only – verify current market)